swissdata/demo/README.md

 # swissdata - Machine Readable Public Data

-*swissdata* is an independent effort to improve machine readibility of publicly available data.
-The project was born based on our need to make macroeconomic data more accesible.
-The format though is well suited for other datasets - time series in particular - and their meta information, too.
+*swissdata* is an attempt to improve machine readibility of publicly available data.
+The project was born based on our need to make macroeconomic time series more accesible, but it seems exentendable to other data sets as well.

+## Two text files

+To keep it as simple as possilbe, we keep the information in two text files, one with the *data*, another one with the titles, the sources, the hierarchical strucutre, and all the natural language labels -- the *meta information*.

+Because the information is stored in text files only, no special infrastrucutre is needed to disseminate the data: No database, no API Server -- a static URL is sufficient to allow anyone to process your data automatically.

+There are two common alternatives to this: The first alternative is a single spreadsheet, stored as `.csv` or `.xlsx`.
+This is badly suited to hold comprehensive, nested hierarchical information, let alone multi-lingual labels.
+Multli line headers can be used to solve some of this problems, but they are a nightmare for automated processing.

+The second alternative is a hierarchical data format, such as `.json` or `.xml`.
+They can be processed automatically, but are hard to understand for humans, and hard to manipulate in standard software, such as Excel.
+Also, tabular data will create a lot of redundandcy.

-## The swissdata Format Explained: long format csv + json = swissdata
+## csv + json = swissdata

-The **basic idea** behind the data format suggested by the *swissdata* initiative is to **separate data** from its **description**.
-This seperation makes sense for two reasons: First, typical **2-dimensional spreadsheet** formats like .csv or .xlsx are **not well suited** to hold comprehensive, **nested**, let alone multi-lingual **meta information**. **Second**, only compact but unique, **single line column headers** are well suited for **automated processing**.
+We adress these drawbacks by keeping the information in two files:

-- So why not give **data** their most simple, most intuitive format, most accesible, non-propietary format? (**.csv**)
+- We keep the **data** in their most simple, most intuitive format, most accesible, non-propietary format -- as simple `.csv`.

-- So why not give **meta data** their most flexible, most cosmopolitan, most accesible, non-propietary format? (**.json**)
+- The **meta information** gets the most flexible, most cosmopolitan, most accesible, non-propietary format -- a `.json` file.

-and link information by a unique variable identifier?
-This is exactly what swissdata does.
+The files are linked together through their identiers.
+Let's have a closer look at these files.

-### Data Format in detail: Long Format CSV
+### Data: CSV

-Consider the following example of estimates of the Swiss GDP, originally published by the State Secretariat of Economic Affairs (SECO), ch_seco_gdp.csv:
+Consider the following example of estimates of the Swiss GDP, originally published by the State Secretariat of Economic Affairs (SECO), `ch_seco_gdp.csv`:  FIXME adjust/change example

 ```
 structure,type,seas_adj,date,value